dmwm/dbs2go/docs/apis.md

   - inputs:

 ### PUT DBS APIs
+The PUT APIs are used to update some information in DBS entities.

 ##### data update APIs used by DBS Writer server
 - `/datasets`
   - updates dataset information to DBS